330 354 1383 | CLEVELAND OH

 Our work is the hybrid energy of two partners who engage architecture through building, teaching, and writing.
 Rather than a single guiding theory, SILO has an enthusiasm to create architecture that is qualitatively-rich, with vividly distinct characters that are revealed through changes in time, use, and place.
 We haven’t had the luxury of luxury, but we refuse to over-romanticize our regionalism or use it as a crutch: we instead embrace it as work ethic that is equal parts resourceful and experimental.

 Marc Manack, AIA is Principal of SILO AR+D and the Assistant Professor of Building Design at the University of North Carolina at Charlotte.
-Marc taught previously at the at the Fay Jones School of Architecture at the University of Arkansas, Kent State University's College of Architecture and Environmental Design, and Ohio State University’s Austin E. Knowlton School of Architecture from where he is also a graduate.
+Marc taught previously at the Fay Jones School of Architecture at the University of Arkansas, Kent State University's College of Architecture and Environmental Design, and Ohio State University’s Austin E. Knowlton School of Architecture from where he is also a graduate.
 He is co-editor of the book Out of Scale (ORO).

-Frank Jacobus, RA is Principal of SILO AR+D, and is Associate Professor and 21st Century Chair of Building Technologies in the Fay Jones School of Architecture at the University of Arkansas.
+Frank Jacobus, AIA is Principal of SILO AR+D, and is Associate Professor and 21st Century Chair of Building Technologies in the Fay Jones School of Architecture at the University of Arkansas.
 Frank taught previously at the University of Idaho.
 He has a Bachelor of Architecture degree from the Cooper Union and an MArch II from the University of Texas.
 Frank is author Archigraphic: An Infographic Look at Architecture (Laurence King), and forthcoming The Visual Biography of Color (ORO).